Home »

 Ofcom Automatic Compensation: No

-Trooli is a new incarnation of Call Flow Solutions, which for the past few years has been focused on deploying a new full fibre broadband network across the South East of England (mostly in semi-rural parts of Kent and Hampshire).
-The operator has already covered 370,000 premises (Jul 2024) and, despite going through a period of build uncertainty due to funding issues (here), they’ve managed to persevere and even acquired Axione UK’s network in Scotland.
+Trooli has spent the past few years deploying a new full fibre broadband network across the South East of England (mostly in semi-rural parts of Kent and Hampshire) and they also have a limited network in Scotland.
+The operator has already covered 423,000 premises, which is despite going through a period of build uncertainty due to funding issues.

 Pros: